 We cap our target occupancy at 36 guests unless you have made an exclusive ranch charter for a larger group.
 We have beds for about 50 in 10 cottages and two deluxe homes.
-Because of our occupancy cap, our usual guest occupancy ranges between 24 – 30 visitors.
-However, we have catered groups as large as 400 with camping and RV additions and special ranch charters.
-There is no minimum booking size, but we have an “in-season” minimum stay of three nights and four days (between May 1 and Sept 1).
+Because of our occupancy cap, our usual guest occupancy ranges between 24 – 36 visitors.
+There is no minimum booking size, but we have an “in-season” minimum stay of 5 nights and 6 days (between June 1 and Sept 1) .

 Can I bring my dog?
 My python?
 My horse?